adamjramirez/wood/content/khwan.md

 ![chicken off khwans pit](images/Khwan-Berlin-Chicken.jpg "Chicken at Khwan")

-Keep in mind, not all dishes come off of the pit.
+Keep in mind, not all dishes come off of the pit